Is Mindbody worth it?+

 What do studios complain about with Mindbody?+

-The four most consistent complaints across more than 200 publicly verified reviews on Capterra, G2, Trustpilot and Reddit: annual contract terms with documented cancellation friction (12-24 months, 30-60 day notice windows); around 20% marketplace commission on bookings from clients who discovered the studio through the Mindbody app; opaque pricing requiring a sales call (no published Starter rate); and tier-up pressure where load-bearing features like pick-a-spot sit on Accelerate ($259+) rather than Starter ($129).
+The four most consistent complaints across more than 200 publicly verified reviews on Capterra, G2, Trustpilot and Reddit: annual contract terms with documented cancellation friction (12 months, auto-renewal, 30-day notice window); around 20% marketplace commission (capped at $30 per transaction) on bookings from clients who discovered the studio through the Mindbody app; quote-led pricing that varies by configuration (Starter is published from about £89/month per location, ~$99–$159 per location); and tier-up pressure where essential features like pick-a-spot sit on Accelerate and above ($259+) rather than Starter.

 What is the best alternative to Mindbody?+

-For small, class-based boutique studios (pilates, yoga, barre, dance, fitness), Junocal is the closest class-first alternative — month-to-month, transparent flat pricing ($39 / $99 / $199), no marketplace commission, pick-a-spot on every plan, and Stripe Connect Standard direct.
-For multi-location reformer chains beyond five locations, Mariana Tek is the standard.
-For solo instructors, OfferingTree at $45/month is the natural starting point.
+For small, class-based boutique studios (pilates, yoga, barre, dance, fitness), Junocal is the closest class-first alternative — month-to-month, transparent flat pricing ($15 / $29 / $69), no marketplace commission, pick-a-spot on every plan, and Stripe Connect Standard direct.
+For multi-location reformer chains beyond ten locations, Mariana Tek is the standard.
+For solo instructors, OfferingTree at $35/month is the natural starting point.

 How does Mindbody rate on G2 and Capterra?+